zdave-parity/jam-np/simple.md

 ### CE 142: Preimage announcement

 Announcement of possession of a requested preimage.
-This should be used by non-validator nodes to introduce preimages.
+This should be used by non-validator nodes to introduce preimages, and by validators to gossip these preimages to other validators.

 The recipient of the announcement is expected to follow up by requesting the preimage using protocol 143, provided the preimage has been requested on chain by the given service and the recipient is not already in possession of it.

-Preimage announcements _should not_ be forwarded to other validators; validators should propagate preimages only be including them in blocks they author.
+Once a validator has obtained a requested preimage, it should announce possession to its neighbours in the grid structure.

 ```
 Service ID = u32